Arnavion/SNKRX/README.md

 ### Modifications to the original version

 The original version can be found [here.](https://github.com/a327ex/SNKRX) This repository contains patches rebased on top of upstream's master.
-Currently there is one patch:
+Currently there are two patches:

 1. Remove Steam API calls and checked-in love binaries.

+1. Fix a crash in the code that tests for big-integer support that requires Lua 5.4, and thus crashes on distros where love uses luajit which is Lua 5.1

 ### Running